 In the public cloud job market, there are between six to 12 times more job postings available than there are job seekers, and 60 percent of these job postings are AWS-related.
 Employers in the United States, for example, say that it’s quite a challenge finding professionals with cloud computing skills in general.
 This imbalance will continue to be the case for a long time to come.

 Do you wish to become a cloud expert?
 Gain the right skills with our Cloud Computing Certification Program and excel in your career, starting today!

 Proficiency in Cloud Computing Is a Necessity for IT Professionals

-Artificial intelligence (AI), and machine learning, in particular, will be the biggest driver for increased cloud computing adoption by 2020, according to Forbes.
+More widespread utilization of machine learning (ML) and artificial intelligence (AI) in the cloud is projected to be a trend that continues well into and beyond 2022.
 Furthermore, about 50 percent of IT professionals have confidence that AI and machine learning will play an enormous role in the adoption of cloud computing.
-Since AWS is the leading public cloud computing service that is widely adopted by organizations both large and small, then it also follows that learning AWS has become a necessity for IT professionals who want to secure their future careers.
+Since AWS is the leading public cloud computing service that is widely adopted by organizations both large and small, then it also reasons that learning AWS has become a necessity for IT professionals who want to secure their future careers.

 How to Learn AWS

 Now that you have some solid reasons why an AWS career can be beneficial, the next step is to find out how you can go about acquiring the necessary knowledge, skills, and certifications for AWS.

 There is an Abundance of AWS Learning Resources: Choose Wisely

 Since AWS certifications were first introduced in 2013, numerous resources have been made available, ranging from books, manuals, courses, AWS practice exams, and AWS communities.
 These resources are all useful for those seeking to start and grow their careers in AWS.
 However, choosing the right learning resource is critical.
 There is a lot to go through, and some courses are simply better than others.